- Rebooting Basics

-So far, no one seems to be able to do the necessary (brain) research.
-However, the symptoms heavy porn users complain of could logically be explained by the same brain changes observed in rats with unrestricted access to super-goodies.
+Update: since this article was written, Brain Scan Studies on Porn Users, have found evidence of desensitization, escalations of use, and less arousal to normal sexual stimuli, along with sensitization and changes in the frontal cortex.
+As we explained, the symptoms heavy porn users complain of could logically be explained by the same brain changes observed in rats with unrestricted access to super-goodies.
 (Incidentally, rats and humans are distant relatives, and share the same primitive brain mechanisms for appetite and addiction.)

 Just as rats binge on exciting food, porn users often binge on porn.
 Many users report that they are unable to stop or control their viewing, not unlike Sooty the guinea pig, who "got it while the getting was good" when he broke into a cage full of females.